 13. Betsy King

-An obvious career highlight for Betsy King was her successful defense of her U.S. Women’s Open title in 1990.
-She also picked up one of her three wins at the ANA Inspiration that year, and won the Women’s PGA during the 1992 campaign.
+An obvious career highlight for Betsy King was the successful defense of her U.S. Women’s Open title in 1990.
+She also picked up one of her three wins at the ANA Inspiration that year and won the Women’s PGA during the 1992 campaign.
 Her 34 wins and six majors give King one of the best women’s golf resumes ever.